atlas-iot/resfit/atlas_cloud/README.md

 ```
 - Mosquitto client tools must be installed (mosquitto_passwd tool is required).
 These should be installed along with the Mosquitto broker.

+- For the `push notification` mechanism, ATLAS Cloud requires a valid Firebase connection.
+To configure this connection, please copy the private key exported from the Google Firebase platform, as a JSON file, in the following folder: https://github.com/atlas-iot/resfit/tree/master/atlas_cloud/atlas-web/src/main/resources/google.
+For detailed instructions on how to obtain this JSON file, please refer to the [Google Firebase guides].

 ---

 ### Configuration